calebwin/emu/docs/index.md

 1. Add `em = 0.3.0` to `Cargo.toml` (in the folder of your Rust project)
 2. Confirm that an OpenCL library [is installed]() for your platform

-Learn how to use Emu by looking at [the documentation](https://docs.rs/em).
+Learn more about Emu by looking at [the documentation](https://docs.rs/em).